 Student Activities and Social Events

-Student organizations, CAMP, and other campus departments sponsor trips at various points throughout the year to such places as Washington, D.C., New York City, Hershey Park, University Park campus, Philadelphia, Baltimore Harbor, as well as other shopping and local sporting events.
+Student organizations, CAMP, faculty members and campus departments sponsor trips at various points throughout the year to such places as Washington, D.C., New York City, Hershey Park, University Park campus, Philadelphia, Baltimore Harbor, as well as other shopping and local sporting events.
 Additionally, groups can sponsor nights out around Mont Alto in order to shop, hike, play laser tag and more!